Locations:

 How common are vaginal fistulas?

-The World Health Organization (WHO) estimates that 50,000 to 100,000 women worldwide develop vaginal fistulas every year.
+The World Health Organization (WHO) estimates that 50,000 to 100,000 people assigned female at birth (AFAB) worldwide develop vaginal fistulas every year.

-The problem is more common among women who live in countries with limited medical resources.
-These women may spend days in childbirth.
-Pressure from the baby pushing against the vaginal wall can cut off the blood supply to vaginal tissue, leading to a fistula.
-As many as 2 million women in Asia and sub-Saharan Africa live with untreated vaginal fistulas.
+The condition is more common among people who live in countries with limited medical resources.
+For example, in some parts of the world, people spend days in childbirth.
+Pressure from the fetus pushing against the vaginal wall during delivery can cut off the blood supply to vaginal tissues, leading to a fistula.

 Advertisement